 Water is one of Colorado's most previous natural resources, and an adequate, dependable supply of water is crucial to all areas of the state.
 With respect to public lands, CCI supports balancing traditional consumptive needs and non-consumptive beneficial uses for environmental needs and recreational economics.
+CCI appreciates and recognizes water as one of recognizes water is one of Colorado's most precious natural resources.
+A, and an adequate, dependable supply of water is crucial to all areas of the state.
 CCI supports Colorado's doctrine of prior appropriation and opposes federally reserved water rights and attempts by the federal government to usurp the system of prior appropriation.

-CCI supports necessary water conservation and reuse efforts, efforts to seek and maintain state primacy and county control, the application of 1041 powers to water projects to address local impacts, and protection of Colorado's water resources, while avoiding additional future out-of-state compact calls.
+CCI supports-necessary water conservation and reuse efforts, efforts to seek and maintain state primacy and county control, the application of 1041 powers to water projects to address local impacts, and protection of Colorado's water resources, while avoiding additional future out\-of\-state compact calls.
+CCI opposes attempts by the federal government to usurp the system of prior appropriation in the issuance of necessary federal permits and opposes federally reserved water rights.

 CCI opposes any designation of Wild and Scenic Rivers or any designation in Colorado where the impacted counties have not participated in the designation or where the designation would conflict with local land use policies or hinder full utilization of the river system.
+CCI supports developing and constructing cost-effective, environmentally sound water storage or hydroclectric projects consistent with local land use policies in order to utilize Colorado's full river system entitlement and meet state and national energy and growth needs.